safiyahashmi92/MasterThesis/mimic-flink/README.md

 This project requires:
 - Java 8.0, Apache Maven 3.6.0, one IDE (Eclipse, IntelliJ)

+After importing the project run the MimicDataJob with the following parameters:

+    --input ./src/main/resources/a40834n.csv --orderMA 10 --output signal.csv
+A data example is included in resources, the program load three signals from the mimic wave file: ABPMean, PAPMean and PULSE and calcculate a moving average of orderMa for those signals.

+The output is saved in two files:

+    input-signal.csv and movingAvg-signal.csv

+The signals can be plot with the script in the directory R:

+     plot_mimic.R

 ## Useful links:

 ## Time series processing